 Sale or Gift Leasebacks

 A sale or gift leaseback involves 1 party selling or giving property to another and then leasing back the same property.
 Sale or gift leasebacks are often used in estate planning, because it can be an effective way to reduce income and/or gratuitous transfer taxes.
-A leaseback is used when the property owner owns a lot of assets, but needs more cash flow; or the property owner earns a higher income, subject to a high marginal tax rate, and wants to transfer some of that income to family members in lower tax brackets, which will yield greater after-tax income for the family.
+A leaseback is used when the property owner owns assets, but needs more cash flow; or the property owner earns a higher income, subject to a high marginal tax rate, and wants to transfer some of that income to family members in lower tax brackets, to yield greater after-tax income for the family.
 Additionally, if the property is rapidly appreciating, the leaseback can be an effective way to save on estate taxes on the appreciation.

 Real estate is the most common type of property for leasebacks, since it is a type of property that is commonly leased and appreciates in value.
 Thus, transferring the property to a beneficiary will remove the appreciation from the gross estate of the taxpayer, while he can make deductible lease payments to the beneficiary.
 This saves both income taxes and employment taxes for the taxpayer while the income to the beneficiary is subject only to ordinary tax, which will be taxed at a lower rate if the beneficiary is in a lower tax bracket, as is often the case.